-A major strength of A&M-Commerce is its diversity.
-Our student body, faculty and administration are comprised of people from many racial, cultural, socio-economic and educational backgrounds.
-Experiencing this diversity is an added benefit to the excellent education you will receive at A&M-Commerce.
+A major strength of A&M-Commerce is our student body, faculty and administration are comprised of people from many racial, cultural, socio-economic and educational backgrounds.
+Experiencing this all-encompassing environment is an added benefit to the excellent education you will receive at A&M-Commerce.

 How has A&M-Commerce influenced your life and career?